 The weekend was so successful that the ladies voted to have one the next year, and the next, and the next.
 As a result, the Jubilee was established as an on-going annual event: Jubilee '04 was held in Marietta chaired by Jeanne Tucker, '05 in Savannah chaired by Nancy Ponder, '06 Callaway Gardens chaired by Helen Naismith, '07 Athens chaired by Janice Poulnot, '08 Savannah again, co-hosted with RHS Hatquarters, '09 Stone Mountain tri-chaired by Claudia Tatum, Pat Guy and Carolyn McGee, '10 Helen chaired by Beth Schilling.

 Following 2010 a non-profit corporation was formed and Jubilees were then chaired by the Jubilee Council.
-We are approaching our anniversary, celebrating ten years of fun and friendship with our of Red Hat Sisters.
+We are approaching our 13th anniversary, celebrating thirteen years of fun and friendship with our of Red Hat Sisters.
 Today the Georgia Jubilee is hailed as one of the most popular Red Hat events in the country.

 Although this is a Georgia sponsored event, we invite all Red Hatters from anywhere in the world to join us for a week-end of fun, frolic and warm friendship.